apecloud/kbcli/docs/user_docs/cli/kbcli_cluster_custom-ops.md

       --cluster string                 Specify the cluster name
       --component string               Specify the component name of the cluster. if not specified, using the first component which referenced the defined componentDefinition.
       --dry-run string[="unchanged"]   Must be "client", or "server".
 If with client strategy, only print the object that would be sent, and no data is actually sent.
 If with server strategy, submit the server-side request, but no data is persistent. (default "none")
-  -h, --help                           help for custom-ops
+      --force                           skip the pre-checks of the opsRequest to run the opsRequest forcibly -h, --help                           help for custom-ops
       --name string                    OpsRequest name. if not specified, it will be randomly generated -o, --output format                  Prints the output in the specified format.
 Allowed values: JSON and YAML (default yaml)
       --ttlSecondsAfterSucceed int     Time to live after the OpsRequest succeed
 ```